 The PDF option generates a folder containing all icons as separate PDF files.
 Optionally, you can set a custom export size.

 The icon font format is super popular in web projects.
 Nucleo generates the font files, along with the CSS and demo files to manage the icons.
 The advanced options include adding metadata, editing metrics and creating Base64 encoded fonts.

 To change the CSS class name of an icon, just edit its name in the info panel.

 You can use Nucleo to export icons with stroke values.
 However, this is an experimental feature.
 It requires us to run some extra steps to convert the icons to icon font.
 Specifically, we need to "expand the strokes" before starting the conversion.

-Please note that if you want to preserve Unicode and class values, you should add the icons to a project and then export the project as icon font.
+Please note that if you want to preserve Unicode and CSS class values, you should add the icons to a project and then export the project as icon font.
 Besides, if you're exporting the font from a Project, you can grab the CSS class names directly via the icon context menu.

 JSON files are the most versatile files when it comes to sharing icon sets with fellow designers/developers.
 They include the icons (SVG content) and additional metadata like set names and search tags.

 The great thing about JSON files exported using Nucleo is that you can import them back, simply by dragging them over the app.